yiisoft/docs/014-docs.md

 Documentation for a package could either be in `README.md` or `docs/{language}` where `{language}` is language code.
 Usually `docs` is there if the package usage or configuration is not trivial or there's a need for translation.

+## Definitive guide

+The definitive guide aims at covering usage of packages as a whole framework.
+Unlike package documentation, it is not focused on a single package but is covering certain use-cases.

 ## PHPDoc

 PHPDoc must not be added if it does not add anything to what it describes.
 The following is a bad example: